 When my guild transferred to a more populated server, we were confronted by caps on every planet.
 Our options were limited, so we sent out scouts to look for old low-rank cities with open zoning.
 Open zoning means that player structures can be placed without obtaining zoning from the mayor or militia.
 The lowest ranking cities do not show up on the map, so we needed to drive around and find them.
 Once an outpost is targeted, structures must be placed quickly, citizens declared and empty plots filled.
 Mayors are notified by game mail when a structure is placed, so it has to happen fast.
 Then someone runs for mayor, everybody votes and the city changes hands.

 We almost took over a city on Dantooine, but the incumbent mayor decided to destroy the city hall instead, which of course was his right.
 After a few more weeks of failed attempts, another imperial guild on the server was kind enough to give us rank 5 city!
 Instant shuttle port for the Empire!

 Once you have a shuttle port, the real fun begins because you can create vendor malls and really ramp up the local economy.
 Mayors are also able to set the focus of the city which gives certain bonuses to either crafting or entertainment.
-The layout of cities vary.
-Some cities are incredibly detailed in their layout and others become a hodge podge of structures.
+The layout of a city can vary.
+Some cities are incredibly detailed in their layout and others become a hodgepodge of structures.